Broadly speaking, the following investments are those that Axos Invest analyzes for its Core Portfolios which it recommends to clients:

 Marijuana (Stocks) consists of companies that are engaged in marijuana sub-industries, such as pharmaceuticals, biotechnology, and agricultural infrastructure; however, direct investment in companies that directly grow or distribute marijuana is prohibited.

 To obtain exposure to marijuana companies, clients can choose ETFMG Alternative Harvest ETF: MJ

 Learn more from ETF sponsor: MJ

 Wonder Women (Stocks) consists of companies that are led or have a greater female representation within senior leadership than other firms in their sector.
-Women have been steadily and rightfully making their way into the corporate ranks in what have historically been male-dominated industries.
-Some investors view this as a way to invest in the companies that promote a more just and equal future by increasing female representation in their management.

 To obtain exposure to wonder women companies, clients can choose SPDR SSGA Gender Diversity Index ETF: SHE.